DianaLN-2021/aqa-homework-18/README.md

 This is a homework for Selenium

 ## Selenium assignment
-1. Complete Login test usimg POM and Page Factory
+1. Complete Login test using POM and Page Factory

 ## Unit testing
 There are number of different ways to run your unit tests, e.g.: